EyeCon/therapist/README.rst

 arguments to be parsed.
 Each value in the tuple must be set to a ``<Type>Arg`` of the appropriate type, which specifies how that argument will appear, what values it can take and provides a help string for the user.

+Features:
+- Type-safe - Therapist will check that supplied values are of the expected type and makes defining your own types easy
+- Powerful - Therapist has patterns for both single-file scripts and scripts with multiple commands split between files (e.g. ``git``)
+- Flexible - Supports defaults, choices, using default values from environment variables, options that are not shown in help messages, required options and optional arguments
+- Batteries-included - Generates beautiful help messages, though you are free to roll your own (and fish-shell completions)
+- Helpful - Intelligent suggestions ``git blme`` -> did you mean ``git blame``?

 A simple 'Hello world' example:

 .. code-block:: nim